Skip to main content

 Urban park / former steel foundry

-280 acres of green space on the bones of the old steel plant, with bike paths, a lake, the Horno3 museum, and MARCO contemporary art gallery — the most pleasant spot in the city on a cool evening.
+280 acres of green space on the bones of the old steel plant.
+Bike paths, a lake, the Horno3 museum, and MARCO contemporary art gallery.
+The most pleasant spot in the city on a cool evening.

 Riverside promenade